hxu-hms/jekyll-tutorial/docs/website-template.md

 1. Edit `datarelease-README.md` to reflect the data you need to release
 2. Delete `README.md`
 3. Rename `datarelease-README.md` to `README.md`.
-This will display its contents at below the list of files in your repository
+This will display its contents below the list of files in your repository